Indiana Jones and the Great Circle: Gameplay

 Vatican City serves as one of the game's hub locations that the player can revisit multiple times.

-Several levels in the game are large, non-linear levels, as the team wanted to extend the game's longveity.
-The team experimented with the Uberkommandant missions in Wolfenstein II: The New Colossus (2017), which allowed players revisit levels, and they were inspired by Metro Exodus (2019)'s structure, in which the game had a linear narrative while still having large, sandbox areas where players have more freedom to explore and complete side content.
+Several levels in the game are large, non-linear levels, as the team wanted to extend the game's longevity.
+The team experimented with the Uberkommandant missions in Wolfenstein II: The New Colossus (2017), which allowed players revisit levels, and they were inspired by Metro Exoduss (2019) structure, in which the game had a linear narrative while still having large, sandbox areas where players have more freedom to explore and complete side content.
 Vatican City was the first such "hub" level and served as the game's vertical slice.
 The team described the Vatican as the most complicated level in the game because it was the level where the developers experimented with different design choices.
-They decided early on that it cannot be a 1:1 recreation of the city, as they were unable to funnel players across major locations of the map or have them explore certain key buildings or areas.
+They decided early on that it cannot be a one-to-one recreation of the city, as they were unable to funnel players across major locations of the map or have them explore certain key buildings or areas.
 To enhance the sandbox experience, the team initially designed "treasure hunts", which were essentially fetch quests that guide players across various map locations, though these were later reworked into 'mysteries' with richer narratives.
 These quests were mainly short activities—or ones that enriched the main narrative—as the team did not want to them to draw the player's attention away from the optimal path.
-Mysteries were primarily intended to enliven the game’s world, with the player encountering these optional narratives simply through exploration, evoking a sense of adventure.
-To ensure the depiction of the locations in the game were authentic, the team read old books and images and reimagined how they would have looked in the 1930s.
+Mysteries were primarily intended to enliven the game's world, with the player encountering these optional narratives simply through exploration, evoking a sense of adventure.
+To ensure the depiction of the locations in the game were authentic, the team read books and images and reimagined how they would have looked in the 1930s.

 Design of some of these locations was inspired by immersive sims, which give multiple ways for players to infiltrate and reach their objectives.
 Disguises introduced an additional way for players to interact with the map and the environment.
 The team also worked to ensure the game was immersive, making sure that the game's user interface is presented diegetically using Indiana's journal.
 Hannah Hoffman, a member of the level design team, also pushed for having a "living world", in which players can identify small ways to interact with non-player characters by being attentive.
 An optional waypoint system was added to the game late in its development.
-The game continued MachineGames' tradition of developing games in the first-person perspective, making it distinct from third-person adventure games.
-The first-person viewpoint was also chosen to fully immerse the player in the role of Indiana Jones.
-Certain actions and cutscenes switch the game to third-person, as the developers wanted to show the character on-screen as much as possible.
+Like prior projects from MachineGames, the game uses first-person perspective, making it distinct from third-person adventure games.
+The first-person viewpoint was also chosen to immerse the player in the role of Indiana Jones.
+Certain actions and cutscenes switch to third-person, to show the character on-screen as much as possible.
 As with Wolfenstein II, the team built a full-body model of the player character, which can be seen from a first-person perspective.